Seagate/cortx-k8s/GLOSSARY.md

 ### RBOD

 RBOD means "Reliable Bunch of Drives".
-Physically it is similar to JBOD but interally it uses erasure or RAID to add better data protection by distributing data across multiple disks and protecting it with parity.
+Physically it is similar to JBOD but internally it uses erasure or RAID to add better data protection by distributing data across multiple disks and protecting it with parity.
 Logically, an RBOD will therefore export itself to the host (CORTX in our case) as a smaller number of drives which are much larger in capacity.
 For example, imagine an RBOD of 100 drives.
 For high availability reasons, most RBODs will use dual ported drives and will split themselves into two groups of disks.
 A pair of controllers in the RBOD will provide active-passive access to each pair such that the drives served by the active controller can be instead served by the passive controller in the case of a failure of the active controller.
 Further imagine, that the RBOD is configured for 8+2 parity within each group of drives.
 Therefore, to the upper level host, this RBOD will logically appear as just two large drives, each of which being the aggregate size of 40 drives (i.e. 8+2 on 50 drives will use 20% of capacity for parity thereby leaving 80% of capacity for host data).

 ### Storage Set